sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 ## Keeping It Clean

-You'll notice we didn't run `dzil clean` after each build. `Dist::Zilla` will overwrite existing builds with newer builds so long as they have the same version number.
+You'll notice we didn't run `dzil clean` after each build.
+There is no need to because `Dist::Zilla` will overwrite existing builds with newer builds so long as they have the same version number.
 But as we add new versions, our older distributions will accumulate in our factory and we will want to sweep them out from time to time with the `clean` subcommand.

 ## Changing Your Module's Version Number

 Speaking of versions, how do we add a new version of our module?
 Glad you asked!

-Let's add a mind-blowing new feature to our `Greetings.pm` module by adding the following function to it:
+Let's add a mind-blowing new feature to our `Greetings.pm` module with the following function:

 ```